greenplum-db/gpdb/gpdb-doc/markdown/best_practices/ha.md

 Expanding a cluster with spread mirroring requires more planning and may take more time.
 You must either add a set of hosts equal to the number of primaries per host plus one, or you can add two nodes in a group mirroring configuration and, when the expansion is complete, move mirrors to recreate the spread mirror configuration.

 Spread mirroring has the least performance impact for a single failed host because each host's mirrors are spread across the maximum number of hosts.
 Load is increased by 1/*Nth*, where *N* is the number of primaries per host.
-Spread mirroring is, however, the most likely configuration to suffer catastrophic failure if two or more hosts fail simultaneously.
+Spread mirroring is, however, the most likely configuration to experience catastrophic failure if two or more hosts fail simultaneously.

 ### Block Mirroring